Introduction: Brain Tune E-book

 4-7 Collective Rituals, Collective Impact

-If temporary fasting can shift markets, permanent liberation can remake culture.
-When communities choose plant‑based foods together, refuse animal sacrifice together, dismantle traditions of domination together — compassion ceases to be marginal and becomes heritage.
+If temporary fasting can shift markets, permanent change can remake culture.
+Tuning collective choices toward compassion — communities choosing plant‑based foods together, refusing exploitation together, dismantling traditions of domination together — becomes liberation, where compassion ceases to be marginal and becomes heritage.

 4-8 Where You Stand Defines You